-Kuchipudi evolved as a religious dance that was performed in temples and the theme for the dance was based on Lord Krishna.
-Initially the dance was performed by Brahmin men called as Bhaghavathalu, but now the dance is dominated by women and it has reduced to more like dance than like dance drama.
+Kuchipudi evolved as a religious dance form that was performed in temples and the theme for the dance was based on Lord Krishna.
+Initially the dance was performed by Brahmin men called as Bhaghavathalu, but now the dance is dominated by women, and it has been reduced to more like dance than like dance drama.

 Kauvtvams is another important dance performance in Kuchipudi which is done in the form of Nritta or Nritya to different talas.
 At the end the dancers show a bird, flower or Ganesha to the audience.
-The musical instruments that are used are Mridhangam, Veena, Flute, tambura and the music being Carnatic music sung in Telugu Language
+The musical instruments that are used are Mridhangam, Veena, Flute, tambura and the music being Carnatic music sung in Telugu Language.

 Some famous dancers include Yamini Reddy, Kausalya Reddy, Lakshmi Narayan Shastri and many more.
 Some of the other eminent dancers include Raja and Radha Reddy, their daughter Yamini Reddy, Bhavana Reddy, daughter of Raja Kaushalya Reddy, Lakshmi Narayan Shastri and many more.

 If you make any purchase via a link on this site, I may receive a small commission with no added cost to you.